Auto Detailing Glossary – Defining Processes & Terms of Car Care

 * Factory paint is t h i n

-The factory clear coat on most new cars is around 2 mils thick, that’s thinner than a Post-it Note or Dollar Bill.
-If too much clear paint is removed in an effort to remove a deeper defect, it’s possible the car could suffer from clear coat failure.
-This is wise to always consult a highly trained & knowledge professional to remove defects from factory paint.
-So please ask us about the care for such defects.
-Also, if you are attempting to correct something yourself ASK US, we can provide insights to assist you and prevent those, “OOPS,” moments.
+Factory clear coat on most new cars is around 2 mils thick.
+That is thinner than a Post-it Note or a Dollar Bill.
+If too much clear paint is removed in an effort to remove a deeper defects, the clear coat could be compromised.
+This is why it is wise to always consult a highly trained & knowledge professional auto detailer to remove defects from factory paint.
+The last thing anyone wants it so try to do it yourself and have an expensive “OOPS,” moment.

 * Car Waxes

-Car waxes are products that contain some type of waxy substance either natural or man-made or a combination of both to aid in spreading, wipe-off, protection, and longevity.
+Car waxes contain some type of natural or man-made protection for vehicle surfaces.
 Not all “waxes” contain Carnauba wax, the most well-known ingredient used to make a car wax.
-Premium quality Carnauba waxes tend to create a warm, deep shine and, when taken care of via careful washing, can last up to 3 months on a vehicle.
-It’s a good practice to re-apply a coat of wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.
+Premium quality Carnauba waxes create a warm, deep shine and may last up to 3 months on a vehicle.
+It’s a good practice to re-apply wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.

 ►► Remember: PROTECTION, PROTECTION, PROTECTION!!